 The temptation by some authors to fill in historical gaps often results in distortions that stir up emotions and create tantalizing soundbites that, even if largely fictional, may generate unnecessary fear and confusion.

 Questions are natural and not necessarily evidence of a lack of faith, but it is important that one does not let these questions about things we don’t understand unravel that which we do.
 Polygamy is part of our collective Latter-day Saint past.
 There is a temptation to extract that detail out of early Church history as a source of scrutiny and criticism.
 The truth is that early members had many trials — of which, polygamy was just one.
-For a more complete view of early Mormonism, we direct readers to Laurel Thatcher Ulrich’s excellent book A House Full of Females.

-Current LDS Church leaders consistently re-affirm that the standing law on eternal marriage is that one man should be married to one woman.
+Current Church leaders consistently re-affirm that the standing law on eternal marriage is that one man should be married to one woman.
 This position can be found clearly articulated in canonized scripture (see Jacob 2:27).
 The thought of the future practice of polygamy should not haunt current members.
-The Lord has always offered agency and a Plan of Happiness rather than of misery and coercion.
+The Lord has always offered agency and a Plan of Happiness rather than of misery or coercion.

 Understanding the past can be difficult.
 Most members have no cultural or religious basis to understand why plural marriage was apparently commanded during the early years of the church.

-Members in pioneer Nauvoo shared that same struggle.
+Members living in pioneer Nauvoo shared that same struggle.
 When Benjamin Johnson first heard of it, he recalled: “If a thunderbolt had fallen at my feet I could hardly have been more shocked or amazed.”1

 Early Nauvoo polygamy is a historical puzzle that we can at best awkwardly reconstruct from fragmentary recollections, but it is apparent from reminiscences that those involved were convinced it represented a religious practice instituted by God.

 While readers may not fully comprehend why plural marriage was practiced in the early church, more information can muster additional charity, trust, and faith.